Becoming a Guide

 b) Guiding under the above is only authorized

-i) on any given day, is authorized on any given day, if the designated guide does no hunting on that day under the authority of a recreational licence, and
+i) on any given day, if the designated guide does no hunting on that day under the authority of a recreational licence, and

 ii) to the extent that any terms and conditions set by the Minister and of which the guide has written notice are complied with.